 One other boat was in the creek and we still had plenty of space.
 The anchor set, Emerald tidied away and put to bed we could sit back and enjoy the sun setting behind the Valletta skyline and watch the ships going in and out.
 As darkness fell the walled city was lit up.

 Friday was exploring day.
-The creek has easy access to get ashore and within 20 minutes of walking we were amongst the super yachts of Grand Harbour marina.
-We wandered up and down the narrow streets of the old Three Cities area and admired the pretty houses with their brightly painted overhanging window boxes.
-Out to the viewpoint at Gardjola Gardens at the tip of Senglea we could see right around the harbour, the sandstone walls and forts glowing in the sunshine.
+The creek has easy access to get ashore.
+Within 20 minutes of walking we were amongst the super yachts of Grand Harbour marina.
+We wandered up and down the narrow streets of the old Three Cities area, admiring the pretty houses with their brightly painted overhanging window boxes.
+We walked out to the viewpoint at Gardjola Gardens at the tip of Senglea.
+From there we could see right around the harbour, the sandstone walls and forts glowing in the sunshine.

-We spotted British postboxes and had to remind ourselves that the Maltese drive on the same side of the road as the UK (the correct side!) when crossing.
-And the cars stop for people at a zebra crossing; it’s always a little nerve wracking testing that out in a new country.
+We spotted British postboxes and reminded ourselves that the Maltese drive on the same side of the road as the UK when crossing.
+And the cars stop for people at a zebra crossing.
+It’s always a little nerve wracking testing that out in a new country.

 Another thing we noticed is that the Maltese like their flags and they like them BIG!